 Their expenses include:

 - Maintaining two ambulances, which are each over 10 years old

 - Maintaining the building that houses the ambulances and operational HQ

 - Training volunteers to keep their skills current (i.e. bleeding control, opioid overdose protocols, and cardiac and respiratory care)

-36 active volunteers faithfully responded to over 860 calls for service last year, providing 2,500 volunteer hours to help you, our neighbors, in their hour of need.
-Increasing membership has also been a priority and has experienced a 70% increase in youth (ages 16-18) members as well as several new adult members.
+36 active volunteers faithfully responded to over 860 calls for service last year, providing 2,500 volunteer hours to help our neighbors in their hour of need.
+Kiwanis prioritizes increasing its membership.
+Recently, the squad has experienced a 70% increase in youth membership (ages 16-18) as well as several new adult members.

-The squad is pursuing a billing-for-service model that would allow them, to bill insurance companies and secure a sustainable revenue stream.
-This revenue combined with your donations allow them to replace necessary equipment and vehicles, maintain facilities and remain experts in care.
+The squad is pursuing a billing-for-service model that would allow them to bill insurance companies and secure a sustainable revenue stream.
+This revenue combined with your donations will facilitate the necessary replacement of equipment and vehicles, as well as essential maintenance of facilities.

-Having demonstrated their ability to consistently provide high quality service at a low cost, please donate today!
+Please donate today to support an organization that has consistently demonstrated their ability to provide high quality service at a low cost.